google/graphicsfuzz/docs/glsl-fuzz-walkthrough.md

 # Generate some "Vulkan-compatible" GLSL version 300 es shaders that can be translated to SPIR-V for Vulkan testing.
 glsl-generate --seed 0 --generate-uniform-bindings --max-uniforms 10 samples/310es samples/donors 10 "310 es" family_vulkan work/shaderfamilies

-# The lines above will take approx. 1-2 minutes each, and will generate a shader family for every
+# Each line above will take approx. 1 minute, and will generate a shader family for every
 # shader in samples/300es or samples/100:
 ls work/shaderfamilies